-Cats are expert at hiding their symptoms so be very vigilant in detecting abnormal behaviours and signs and don’t delay going to the vet!
+Cats are expert at hiding their symptoms so be very vigilant in detecting abnormal behaviours and signs.
+Presume that ‘less is more’ and don’t delay going to the vet!

-Spray your cat’s carrier with cat pheromone 15 minutes before you’ll be getting in the car.
-It will relax her.
+Spray it with cat pheromone spray 15 minutes before use.
 Also wipe around your cat’s face with a cloth and then wipe inside the carrier with the same cloth.
-Their own familiar scent is very comforting for cats.
+Familiar smells are very comforting for cats.

 Have a large towel or blanket which smells of home ready to cover the cat carrier in the car and in the waiting room.